-9. Programming the MA300
+9. Programming the MA700

-The MA300 incorporates 3 programmable registers.
-Each register has an 8 bit of memory.
-When the MA300 is powered up, each of these 3x8 bits are set to zero, unless the register was previously stored in the one-time programmable (OTP) memory.
-This means that during start-up, the content of the OTP memory is copied to the registers.
-Once flashed, the register content can no longer be modified.
+The MA700 incorporates 3 programmable registers.
+Each register has 8 bit of memory.
+When the MA700 is powered up, each of these 3 x 8 bit of memory are set to zero, unless the register was previously stored in the One-Time-Programmable (OTP) memory.
+It means that during startup, the content of the OTP memory is copied to the registers.
+Once flashed the register content cannot be modified anymore.

 In order to set the content of a register, the user must send a digital stream composed of the 4-bit REGISTER WRITE command (0010), followed by a 4-bit register address and the 8-bit value to be sent to the register.
-The data stream, sent through the MOSI wire, is therefore 16-bits long:
+The data stream, sent through the MOSI wire, is therefore 16 bits long: